A Tiger rests in the shade at Ranthambore Photo: Paul Holt

 Day 18: Arriving in the early morning, we’ll transfer to a hotel and have breakfast, followed by an optional birding excursion to a site close to the capital.
 Even after nearly three weeks in this fascinating country, there will still be new species to distract us around Delhi, perhaps including regional specialties such as Brooks’s Leaf Warbler or even White-tailed Stonechat.
 The tour ends after dinner this evening in Delhi.

-Maximum group size 12 with one leader.
+Maximum group size 12 with two leaders.
 Single rooms cannot be guaranteed at Bharatpur and at Corbett National Park.